We’re living in a digital age, where we rely on technology in our social lives, in our relationships and at work.

 There are teams who all worked remotely long before this happened; but they will still aim to meet up every now and again.
 Zapier is an entirely remote team, and their advice for others is that ‘in-person interaction is valuable for any team.
 There is definitely something unique that happens when teammates can work on something in-person.’

 There’s a reason remote companies still encourage face to face meetings.
 Although there are benefits of digital communication in the workplace, if you’ve never met members of your team, or hardly speak to them face-to-face, it’s far more difficult to feel part of something, and to engage with your co-workers.
 So while virtual collaboration provides a useful workaround now, it’s probably not possible to sustain a completely virtual company culture forever.

 There are benefits of virtual communication tools and technology that allow us to do our jobs efficiently.
 With the click of a button, we can catch-up with team members, or speak to clients and colleagues working in different countries over phone or video.
 This time has taught us, so far, that we can work remotely.
 It’s perfectly possible to social distance and work effectively using the power of technology.
 However, there are aspects of virtual communication at work that make it more difficult to sustain long-term – mainly in terms of team collaboration.

-With our team, we’ll continue to use digital tools in the sense of agile working, but we’ll relish the face to face work and in-person meetings, team brainstorms, monthly all-hands and socials, that help us stay connected and collaborative.
+With our team, we’ll continue to use digital tools in the sense of agile working, but we’ll relish the face to face work and in-person meetings, team brainstorms, monthly all-hands and socials, that help us stay connected and collaborative at work.
 There are benefits of face to face communication that it’s hard to ignore.

 Moving forward, many more businesses might embrace a more agile way of working, and digital tools that have been used during this time will probably still be used a lot in future.
 “We’ll definitely see some shifts in attitudes and workplace culture that will ultimately result in organizations being more flexible and accommodating of different work styles”, says Chris Kozup, CEO of Aruba.